There are different types of surgery for breast cancer. The type you have depends on:

-- the chest wall
+- the cancer is

-After mastectomy, you might want to have breast reconstruction.
+After a mastectomy, you might want to have breast reconstruction.
 This means the surgeon creates a new breast shape for you.

 Your surgeon will talk to you about the different options for breast reconstruction before your operation.

-You might have it at the same time as the operation to remove the breast (immediate reconstruction), or some time later (delayed reconstruction).
+You might have it at the same time as the operation to remove the breast (immediate reconstruction), or sometime later (delayed reconstruction).